Meet gwendolyn yoppolo!

 Through making I am responding to the materials and relationships that surround us in our domestic lives, especially in relationship to food culture and its emotional impact on our lives.
 As I shape clay, I process my sensations of the world and manifest a response that wordlessly communicates my impressions to others.
 The objects and events I create become a multisensory experience for others, in turn, to respond to in their own ways.
 I hope that the things that I make can change the ways people perceive themselves and their worlds.

 My next piece will always hold a promise unfulfilled until I make it.
 There is no end, for as soon as I have refined a form and attained some success with it, my ideals change and I must start again.
 Forms evolve as they manifest.
-Making things empowers me to fully inhabit my physicality, to be present to my immediate environment, and to fulfill human needs on a personal scale.
+Making things empowers us to fully inhabit our physicality, to be present to our immediate environment, and to fulfill human needs at a personal, human scale of production.

 Where do you go for inspiration?

 For some time, I have turned to microscopy as a source of inspiration.
 This research actually emerged out of my love for old science textbooks.
 While in the library at SIUE one day, browsing in the microbiology section, I discovered scanning electron microscope (SEM) images of diatoms.
 Those images are what initially inspired me to use the SEM myself, later when I was in graduate school.
 Aesthetically, the diatoms captured my imagination, with their water-softened edges and permeable structures that wavered between geometrical symmetry and organic irregularity.

 The allure of the microscope for me is about extending our visual capacity into the infinitely small world we exist within.
 While our bodies cannot normally enter into microscopically tiny landscapes, with the help of scientific instruments, our imaginations can.
 Microscopes offer a portal to an otherwise inaccessible world.